deathblxde/deathblxde/README.md

 # Hello there 👋

 ## 💻 About me
-I'm a beginning Python developer and DevOps engineer and student at ITMO University.
-Passionate about coding, developing, cybersecurity and automation.
+I'm a beginning Frontend developer and DevOps engineer and student at ITMO University.
+Passionate about coding, developing and cybersecurity.
 Currently seeking interships/junior roles to start my IT career.

 ## 🛠 Stack